Paul Francis Reding

-Paul Francis Reding (February 14, 1924 – December 8, 1982) was a Canadian prelate who served as the seventh Bishop of Hamilton from November 1973 until his death in 1982.
+Paul Francis Reding (February 14, 1924 – December 8, 1983) was a Canadian prelate who served as the seventh Bishop of Hamilton from November 1973 until his death in 1982.

 Career

+He was ordained on June 3, 1950 and was appointed Titular Bishop of Liberalia and Auxiliary Bishop of Hamilton on July 2, 1966.
+At the time of his appointment, he was the rector of the Cathedral of Christ the King and chancellor of the diocese.

-During his tenure as bishop, he ordained Thomas Christopher Collins to the priesthood.
+He was appointed the bishop of Hamilton in 1973.
+During his tenure as bishop, he ordained future cardinal, Thomas Christopher Collins to the priesthood.
+He died from cancer on December 8, 1982.
 His resting place is located at Holy Sepulchre Cemetery in Burlington.

-Halton Catholic District School Board has a secondary school in Milton was named in his honour.
-He was able to ordain a current cardinal before his passing.
+Halton Catholic District School Board has a secondary school in Milton that was named in his honour.